benblasco/benblasco.github.io/docs/dispatcher_autofs.md

 ### Example pre-up script to enable autofs

-Similarly, this script, which I named `enable-autofs.sh` checks that we are in the "pre-up" stage, and verifies that I am on my home WiFi (again, "MY_WIFI_SSID), and then enables autofs if the conditions are met.
+Similarly, this script, which I named `enable-autofs.sh` checks that we are in the "pre-up" stage, and verifies that I am on my home WiFi (again, "MY_WIFI_SSID"), and then enables autofs if the conditions are met.

 enable-autofs.sh
 ```